ghdesfos/Malloc/README.md

 # Malloc
-Implementation of the malloc function
+An implementation of the malloc function